Prompting Language-Informed Distribution for Compositional Zero-Shot Learning: Experiments

-\paragraph{Implementation Details} We implement the $\mathbb{PLID}$ based on the CSP codebase in PyTorch.
+\textbf{Implementation Details.} We implement the $\mathbb{PLID}$ based on the CSP codebase in PyTorch.
 The CLIP architecture ViT-L/14 is used by default.
-Without mentioning, we generate $M=64$ texts and augment an image with $N=8$ views, and adopt $\text{Beta}(1,9)$ as prior.
-The dropout rates of TFE and VFE are set at 0.5.
-We use a single NVIDIA 6000Ada GPU for training and testing.
-Following~\citep{dfsp_cvpr23}, we use Adam optimizer with base learning rate 5e-5, and steply decay it with the factor of 0.5 every 5 training epochs for a total of 20 epochs.
-Other details are in the Appendix~\ref{apd:impl}.
+On the MIT-States, we generate $M=64$ texts and augment an image with $N=8$ views, and adopt $\text{Beta}(1,9)$ as prior.
+The dropout rates of cross-attention layers in TFE and VFE are set to 0.5, and the dropout rate to 0.3 for the learnable state and object embeddings.
+For the soft prompt embeddings, we set the context length of the text encoder to 8 for all datasets.
+Following~\cite{dfsp_cvpr23}, we use Adam optimizer with base learning rate 5e-5 and weight decay 2e-5, and step-wise decay it with the factor of 0.5 every 5 training epochs for a total of 20 epochs.
+Complete training hyperparameters on three datasets are in the Supplement~\ref{apd:impl}.